shijianzhong/kite-public/README.md

 [Kite](https://kagi.com), Kagi's news
 app.

 To edit sources, submit a pull request editing `kite_feeds.json`.
+If you do not know how to do that, you can [open an issue](https://github.com/kagisearch/kite-public/issues/new/choose) and share the feeds there.

 This file contains RSS feeds for various categories.